miladrahimi/phpcontainer/README.md

 ### Error handling

-The container might raise the `ContainerException` exception.
+The `ContainerException` might be raised by the container for several reasons.
+It can arise when a `ReflectionException` occurs, indicating a missing concrete implementation for a provided abstraction.
-It raises when `ReflectionException` raises, no concrete exist for given abstraction, or the container cannot inject parameter values to the concrete constructor or closures.
+Additionally, this exception occures when the container cannot inject parameter values into concrete constructors or closures.

 ## License